Zomue/Zomue.github.io/Finals Lab Task 3/Read.md

 The following are the tasks that need to be implemented using MySQL statements.
 Make sure to complete them in the order specified:

 ## Task 1: Create a table named products with the following fields:
-Id: Unique integer,
-auto-increment, primary key.
+Id: Unique integer, auto-increment, primary key.

-product name: String (VARCHAR) with a maximum length of 100, cannot be null.
+product name: String (VARCHAR) with a maximum length of 100,cannot be null.

 price: Decimal

 ## Task 2: Add a CHECK constraint to ensure that the price of the product must be greater